 The evolution of ambient temperature and the average temperatures of the collector, air, absorber and chimney over the time is shown in Figure 8.
-It was seen that all average temperatures follow the same trend, which is also noted in all positions as mentioned above (3.3) and were higher than the ambient temperature.
-The absorber displays the highest average temperature values than mean air and collector temperatures.
-The mean air temperature displays the lowest values, as shown by each position.
-The same collector, air, and absorber temperature behavior has been seen in the Aurybi et al., [6] model on the Manzanares prototype.
-It was also reported by Roozbeh et al., 2011[26] and Ayed et al., [22].
-The air inside the solar chimney expands and speeds up as a result of the rise in air temperature caused by the increase in absorber and collector temperatures based on the increase in solar radiation.
+It was seen that all average temperatures follow the same trend, which is also noted in all positions as mentioned above (3.3) and were higher speeds up as a result of the rise in air temperature caused by the increase in absorber and collector temperatures based on the increase in solar radiation.
 The average chimney temperature was somewhat higher than the air mean temperature.
-The temperature difference between these two temperatures ranges from 0 to 4.68 °C.
+The temperature difference between these two temperatures ranges from 0 to $4.68\,^{\circ}\mathrm{C}$.